skner-dev/skner.DualGrid/Documentation~/user-guide.md

 ## Multiple tilemaps

-You can have multiple tilemaps for more than one tilesheet.
+You can have multiple tilemaps for more than one grid.
 As of yet, __there's no support to have different tilesheets per Data Tilemap__, but I might try to implement this in the future.

 To do so, you can share a grid, but __never__ share a __Data Tilemap__.